Hepatology – A clinical textbook | 11th Edition 2024 | Free PDF Download

 In contrast to hepatitis E, there are no precise data on the outcome of HAV infection during pregnancy.
 Some data suggest an increased risk of gestational complications and premature birth (Elinav 2006).

 Very uncommon are severe extrahepatic manifestations like pericarditis and/or renal failure.
 An association of hepatitis A with cryoglobulinaemia has been reported but is a rare event (Schiff 1992).
 Furthermore, cutaneous vasculitis can occur.
 In some cases, skin biopsies reveal anti-HAV-specific IgM antibodies and complements in the vessel walls (Schiff 1992).
 In contrast to hepatitis B or C, renal involvement is rare, and there are very few case reports showing acute renal failure associated with HAV infection (Pischke 2007).
-Recently it has been shown that approximately 8% of HAV cases are associated with acute kidney injury (Choi 2011).
+Recently it has been shown that approximately 8% of hepatitis A cases are associated with acute kidney injury (Choi 2011).

 Armado Leon La, de Almeida AJ, de Paula VS et al. Longitudinal Study of Hepatitis A Infection by Saliva Sampling: The Kinetics of HAV Markers in Saliva Revealed the Application of Saliva Tests for Hepatitis A Study.
-PLOS One 2015; 10(12).
+PLOS One 2015; 10(12)

 Centers for Disease Control and Prevention.
 Viral Hepatitis Surveillance – United States 2010.
 Hepatitis A virus, http://www.cdc.gov/hepatitis/Statistics/index.htm, accessed 26 January 2013.